opus1269/photo-screen-saver/README.md

   Other applications may be preventing the display or computer from sleeping.

-  On many Chrome OS devices the display will not sleep if the screensaver is active.
+  On many Chrome OS devices the display will not sleep if the screensaver is running.
   You can use the Screensaver/Keep awake scheduling feature to control when the screensaver is displayed.

+  ***

+* **Can you add support for accessing the photos in my 500<sup>px</sup>/Flickr account?**

+  I believe this will be doable and plan on adding it soon.

+  ***

+* **Can you add support for using files from my local computer?**

+  No. Unfortunately, extensions are not allowed to access the local filesystem.

   <br />